metal3-io/metal3-docs/design/how-ironic-works.md

 initialize the drivers, such as username and password, if needed, passed through the “driver_info” option.

-A more complete example of a typical node create request in JSON format:
+An example of a typical node create request in JSON format:

     {
     "name": "test_node_dynamic",